-The game is a culmination of work done since 2002, at which point work began on a Shantae Sequel for the Game Boy Advance.
-The game was used as a demo on many different platforms in the intervening 8 years, including PSP, Wii, DS and GBA, until it was decided to be turned into a DSiWare release instead of a full-fledged video game.
-This game features many artifacts from that original sequel.
+Risky's Revenge is a culmination of work done since 2002, at which point work began on a Shantae Sequel for the Game Boy Advance.
+The game was used as a demo on many different platforms in the intervening 8 years, including PSP, Wii, and DS, until it was decided to be turned into a DSiWare release instead of a full-fledged retail title.
+The final game features many artifacts from those previous prototypes, such as Shantae's character sprite.

 Shantae: Risky's Revenge is a side-scrolling action-platformer taking many structural cues from Metroid.
 The entire gameplay world is a relatively continuous space, with certain areas inaccessible to Shantae until she acquires the appropriate shape-shifting with which she can reach them.
 These abilities (described below in Forms) allow her to vault across wide horizontal expanses; ram through stone barriers; and swim underwater.
 There is one town in the game which acts as a central hub for the game, though it doesn't technically lie exactly in the "center" of the game world and it isn't disconnected from the other areas of the game.